PatrickBats/discover-hidden-visual-concepts/README.md

 While the results may not be exactly same as trials are influenced by device variation (even with fixed random seeds), overall trends should be consistent.

-For neuron-based classification, We provide reference experiment results under `experiments/trials/results` with `ref_` prefix.

 ## Notes

 ### Customization